Did you know that there are reasons to believe a number of Biblical prophecies have actually been fulfilled?

 In the book of Daniel, there are several prophecies, and there is a striking one I will bring to your attention.
 In it, Daniel had a detailed dream describing several kingdoms that were yet to come.
 The kingdom of Greece was predicted conquer the Medes and Persians through one king, and then the kingdom was to split into four but lose strength.
 This is exactly what happened a couple of hundred years later with Alexander the great, whose kingdom was divided among his four generals after his death.

 Josephus, the famous Jewish historian from the first century AD, wrote that Alexnader the Great was met by the priests of Jerusalem outside the city when he arrived there.
-Then, he recognised the high priest from a dream he had in Macedonia and was convinced that this dream and this man were sent by God.
+Then, he recognized the high priest from a dream he had in Macedonia and was convinced that this dream and this man were sent by God.
 In it, he was told that he would be successful in conquering the Persians (and more).
 Therefore, he went into the city and was told about the prophecy in the book of Daniel, and he was convinced that the prophecy pertained to him.

 The book of Daniel certainly troubles secular scholars, so it is often said that the prophecies in it must have been written after their fulfilment.
 These scholars believe there is no God, so they insist that there is trickery going on, or some other materialistic explanation.
 This is circular reasoning, of course, but it is often hidden behind scholarly language.
 (Do not be disheartened by the stern-sounding title of an academic article.)